nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [x] update overall graph
 - [x] write that the time spent in vm faults grows exponentially
 - [x] update overall image with vertical bars
-- [ ] Put the cpu tracing of reads and writes at the right of the page
-- [ ] verify when to use vtimestamp and when to use the normal one
+- [x] verify when to use vtimestamp and when to use the normal one
+- [x] think if to put the overall graph with the vertical lines
+- [x] line on the size of caches
+- [x] vertical lines on microarchitecture things
+- [x] write about perfetto int he appendix
 - [ ] understand superpages and how they work, to write something more on the VM faults and traps section
+- [ ] vm an important component but not huge (1s at 16MB)
+- [ ] percentage of vm_fault on total execution
+- [ ] connection between pcm misses and the number of memory accesses
+- [ ] explain what happens at 8k for sockets, and the plane up until 32KB.
+- [ ] see the tlb graph
+- [ ] use the profile provider to understand where most of the time is spent
+- [ ] iteration and median vs averange
+- [ ] larger figures
+- [ ] annotate inflection points
+- [ ] structure the report based on the key behaviours
+- [ ] in the initial part the time spent in syscalls is amortized
-- [ ] think if to put the overall graph with the vertical lines
+- [ ] graph with the amount of time vm_fault, and other relevant functions, for each buffer size (
+   - [ ] time in uipc_send and uipc_rcvd

 ### pmc things
 - [x] write what pmc are in methodologys
 - [ ] update graphs with squared ones